How does a pawn work?

 How much should I expect for a loan on my item?

 Loan amounts vary according to the value of the item.
-Liberty requires a minimum $10 loan amount allowed on a pawn transaction and offers loans as much as $100,000.
-Your loan amount will be determined according to other factors as well such as demand and condition of the item.
+Liberty offers loans as little as $10 all the way up to $100,000!
+Your loan amount will be determined by condition, functionality, and other factors determined at the time of evaluation.
+Request a Quote Here!